mredenti/ModernCMake/slides/episodes/variables.md

   Local variables are used to handle internal logic.
 How do we expose configuration options to the end user?
 -->

-How can we enable users to adjust configuration toggles without altering the CMakeLists.txt directly?
+How can we enable users to adjust build configuration options without altering the CMakeLists.txt directly?

 <!--
   This example shows that it is possible to introduce conditionals to control the execution